Charles Joseph Bonaparte

 Bonaparte was the U.S. Secretary of the Navy and later the U.S. Attorney General.
-During his tenure as Attorney General, he created the Bureau of Investigation (now the FBI).
+During his tenure as Attorney General, he formed the Bureau of Investigation (now the FBI).

-Bonaparte was one of the founders, and for a time the president, of the National Municipal League.
-He was also a long-time activist for the rights of black residents of his native city of Baltimore.
+Bonaparte was one of the founders and for a time the president, of the National Municipal League.
+He was also an activist for the voting rights of black residents of his native city of Baltimore.

 Early life and education

-Bonaparte was born in Baltimore, Maryland, on June 9, 1851, the son of Jérôme ("Bo") Napoleon Bonaparte, (1805–1870) and Susan May Williams (1812–1881), from whom the American line of the Bonaparte family descended, and a grandson of Jérôme Bonaparte, King of Westphalia, the youngest brother of French emperor Napoleon I. However, the American Bonapartes were not considered part of the dynasty and never used any titles.
+Bonaparte was born in Baltimore, Maryland, on June 9, 1851, the son of Jérôme ("Bo") Napoleon Bonaparte (1805–1870), and Susan May Williams (1812–1881), from whom the American line of the House of Bonaparte descended, and a grandson of Jérôme Bonaparte, King of Westphalia, the youngest brother of French emperor Napoleon.
+However, the American Bonapartes never used any titles.

 Bonaparte graduated from Harvard College in Cambridge, Massachusetts in 1871 and lived in Grays Hall during his freshman year.
+He was also the founding president of the Signet Society, a literary and art recognition final club at Harvard.
 He then continued to Harvard Law School, where he later served as a university overseer.
 He practiced law in Baltimore and became prominent in municipal and national reform movements.